 It is important to remember that as an employer you are not responsible for ensuring you have a workplace delegate.
 Many workplaces do not have a delegate.
 Workplace delegates will be appointed under union rules, meaning the employer has no say, involvement or control over this process.
 Once a workplace delegate advises the employer that they have been appointed as the delegate, that's when the employer is obligated and legally required to engage with them.

-Contact our Employee Relations Advice Centre for more information about how CCIWA’s employment lawyers and HR consultants can assist with this on (08) 9365 7660, or via [email protected].
+Contact our Employee Relations Advice Centre for more information about how CCIWA’s experts can assist with this on (08) 9365 7660, or via [email protected].